Configuring your user settings¶

 Click Advanced Settings to configure the following settings for your Anaconda Enterprise account:

-Anaconda Enterprise enables you to store credentials and other information in Kubernetes secrets.
-Any secrets you add will be available across sessions and deployments for all projects associated with your account.
+Anaconda Enterprise enables you to securely store information such as user names, passwords, API keys, or authentication tokens.
+Any secrets you add will be available across sessions and deployments for all projects associated with your account–but the values are not shared with other users.

 Secrets are mounted into deployments and sessions as files, where the name of the file matches the name of the secret.
 Each file stores the value provided for that secret.
 You can access the contents of these files from within your projects, to access file systems, data stores and other resources implemented by your organization.